 - Respond to complex and dynamic environment

-- Promotes professional growth and collaborate with colleagues
+- Promotes professional growth by conducting reflexive practices

 - Demonstrate high ethical standards for professional conduct